D: Chuck Russell

 Whilst the new age weapons in the movie are highly inventive, the formula the film follows isn't so original and even the once-imitated pay off lines have become tired and cliched (at one point, Schwarzenegger shoots an alligator and utters "You're luggage.")

 Entertaining enough for it's duration, but a disappointing comparison to some of his better films like The Terminator or Predator.
-The majority of the visual effects even look second rate and it doesn't quite set the pulse racing like his bigger blockbusters.
+The majority of the visual effects even look second rate and it doesn't quite set the pulse racing like his earlier blockbusters.